ArindamDutta02082001/Spring_Starter/03-Spring-Library-restapi-lombok&validation&JDBC ( Employee Management JDBC)/README.md

 #### Lombok Dependency Installation

-To use Lombok in your Spring Boot project, add the Lombok dependency to your pom.xml
+To use Lombok in your Spring Boot project, add the Lombok dependency to your pom.xml & make sure to install and enable the Intellij Plugin for lombok (else IDE wont detect annotations)
+   File -> Setting -> Plugin -> install

 #### Annotations